A low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 Optimizing the terrain and improving the upper digestive function by supporting the primary organs involved in digestion is also crucial to prevent small intestinal bacterial overgrowth.

-It is also important to eventually bring fodmaps back into the diet when symptoms ease to prevent healthy bacteria loss in the colon as fodmaps are also prebiotics for our healthy gut bacteria as well.
+It is also crucial to eventually bring fodmaps back into the diet when symptoms ease to prevent healthy bacteria loss in the colon.
+Fodmaps are prebiotics for our probiotic gut bacteria as well.
+In the long term, fiber is essential for gut health.

-Utilizing a broad digestive enzyme supplement to help break down various sugars and starches so that they are better absorbed by the body instead of being fermented upon can help to reduce symptoms of bloating and gas.
+Taking a broad digestive enzyme supplement can help to reduce symptoms of bloating and gas.

 Digestive enzymes are designed to be taken with main meals to help with the break down of the food.
 I like to utilize digestive enzymes with the foods that are most difficult for someone to digest.